Skip to Content

 Walk up the Plimmer Steps, continue up Boulcott St and cross the motorway bridge.
 Turn left into Everton Tce and continue up Clermont Tce to Salamanca Road.
 Walk down Salamanca Road and then into Wesley Road which goes into Anderson Park.

-Take the path down to Bolton St, cross over the street and then take a path down to Sydney St West.
+Take the path down to Bowen St, cross over the street and then take a path down to Sydney St West.
 At 194A Sydney St West you will see the home of Rita Angus (Fernbank Studio) who was one of New Zealand’s finest and most popular artists.
 Take the steep path up Ascot St past some well preserved homes.
 Number 22 was home to composer Douglas Lilburn but is now used by a composer in residence scheme.
 Number 30 is Granny Cooper’s cottage named after the school mistress of the school that was based at this site.

 Turn right at the Sheppard’s Arms (hotel is situated on an old sheep droving route) and walk down Tinakori Road.
 Numbers 304-314 are Wellington copies of San Francisco style “Painted Ladies”.
 Note corrugated iron sides used to combat fire.
 Two of the houses are 5 stories.